 Freeze Soups, Sauces and Purées in Resealable Glass Jars

-As goes for all frozen liquids, try to use only wide mouth jars and leave a good inch (or fill two thirds full) to allow for the contents to expand.
-You can also pour about half an inch of water over any frozen food in a glass jar to further protect it from freezer air.
+As goes for all frozen liquids, try to use only wide mouth jars and leave a good inch (or fill two thirds full) to allow the contents to expand.
+You can also pour about half an inch of water over any frozen food in a glass jar to further protect it from freezer burn.
 When it comes to thawing, simply rinse this ice layer off with warm water before tossing your dish in the pot or microwave.

 An important rule for freezing foods: Instead of sealing the glass jar and sticking it directly in the freezer, leave the jar open in the freezer for a couple of hours and screw it shut later.
 Set a timer if you think you’ll forget.